weismanm12/data-analyst-portfolio/README.md

 Hello!

-I'm Matthew Weisman and this is my data analysis project portfolio.
+My name is Matthew Weisman and this is my data analysis project portfolio.

 Within this portfolio, you'll find links to my completed data analysis projects, each showcasing a range of analytical skills.
 From data cleaning and validation to data wrangling, database development, exploratory analysis, statistical analysis, data visualization, and dashboarding, these projects encompass a wide array of data-related tasks.